pelotech/terraform-foundation-aws-stack/README.md

 # Foundation - Pelotech's GitOps K8s Cluster
 This is the terraform module that helps bootstrap foundation in AWS

+This project uses [release-please](https://github.com/googleapis/release-please) for the release flow of contributions

 <!-- BEGIN_TF_DOCS -->
 ## Requirements